superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_explain.md

 ```
       --api-version string   Get different explanations for particular API version (API group/version)
   -h, --help                 help for explain
-      --output string        Format in which to render the schema (plaintext, plaintext-openapiv2) (default "plaintext")
+  -o, --output string        Format in which to render the schema (plaintext, plaintext-openapiv2) (default "plaintext")
       --recursive            Print the fields of fields (Currently only 1 level deep)
 ```